Priya Marathe

-Priya Marathe Moghe is an Indian actress.
-She is best known for her roles as Varsha in the television series Pavitra Rishta and as Bhavani Rathod on Saath Nibhaana Saathiya.
-Currently she is playing role of Monica Kamat in Star Pravah's Marathi TV series Tuzech Mi Geet Gaat Aahe.
+Priya Marathe (23 April 1987 – 31 August 2025) was an Indian actress, who was best known for her roles in Marathi and Hindi television series like Pavitra Rishta, Ya Sukhano Ya, Tu Tithe Me, and Tuzech Mi Geet Gaat Aahe.

 Career

-Priya Marathe made her television debut with Ya Sukhano Ya and eventually went on to appear in several other Marathi serial including Char Divas Sasuche.
+Priya Marathe made her television debut with Ya Sukhano Ya and eventually went on to appear in several other Marathi serials including Char Divas Sasuche.
 Her first Hindi series appearance was in Kasamh Se where she played Vidya Bali, and eventually appeared in a season of Comedy Circus.
 She played Varsha in the TV series Pavitra Rishta.
 She also appeared briefly in Bade Achhe Lagte Hain as Jyoti Malhotra.
 She also worked in a Marathi serial Tu Tithe Me in a negative role of Priya Mohite.
-In February 2017, she joined the cast of Star Plus's show Saath Nibhaana Saathiya.
+In February 2017, she joined the cast of Saath Nibhaana Saathiya.
 She played the role of Bhavani Rathod in the show, an evil natured woman who has killed her husband.

+She impressed viewers across both Marathi and Hindi television for her adaptability, poise and dedication, building a career that ranged from regional serials to mainstream Hindi shows.